Meet CSQTC’s Board of Directors and Company Secretary

 Dr Lisa Beecham – Board Deputy Chair

 Lisa Beecham has a medical degree and FRACGP.
 She has worked in General Practice since 1997.
-Lisa is the Chair of the General Practice Gold Coast (GPGC) Board and Chair of the Clinical Council for GC PHN.
+Lisa is the Chair of the General Practice Gold Coast (GPGC) Board and member of the Clinical Council for GC PHN.
 She also works as a part-time role as GP Lead for Continuous Quality Improvement for the Gold Coast Primary Health Network.

 Lisa is also a Director member of the CSQTC Board Finance, Audit and Risk Management Committee.

 Lisa’s experience in, and commitment to quality healthcare services for patients and the community; quality education and training; and quality corporate governance as a Board Director and Board Chair is of great benefit to CSQTC.